aschams/Uber_Lyft_Analysis/README.md

 Data was obtained from [Kaggle](https://www.kaggle.com/ravi72munde/uber-lyft-cab-prices).
 Both the 'cab_rides.csv' and 'weather.csv' are used.
 Cleaning of the data was performed using the code in the file cleaning_data.ipynb.

 ## Analysis
 Analysis and some discussion can be found in the analysis.ipynb file.
 It includes a walkthrough of the most important models we built, alongside examination of statistical assumptions for the analysis performed.
+All models we built can be found in the complete_analysis.ipynb file.

 We performed LASSO to find a linear model to predict prices from a subset of features selected through random forest.